drinkwithdan/TinyPOS/README.md

 - Timestamp
 - Order items

 With this in mind a very simple card layout was designed to mimic a kitchen order docket, with just the basic information and an easy-to-use button to sequence the orders through their various stages.
+Kitchen staff were opposed to any radical redesign of this part, so steps were taken to make the dockets familiar and not in any way challenging.

 The form also asked about buttons vs. drag-and-drop, the overwhelming response was that buttons are much preferred due to ease of use and minimising mistakes.